-Local protesters demand full self-determination over the Teno river system
+Local people demand full self-determination over the Teno river system

 Text by Martta Alajärvi